 - Lunch: Lunch today is at a traditional restaurant overlooking the Mediterranean.

-- Qait Bay Fort: This 15th century Mamluk fort overlooks the entrance to the Eastern Harbour in Alexandria.
+- Qait Bay Fort (From Outside): This 15th century Mamluk fort overlooks the entrance to the Eastern Harbour in Alexandria.
 It is built on the foundations of the Pharos lighthouse, one of the Seven Wonders of the Ancient World, and incorporates both a castle and a mosque within its walls.

 - Return to Cairo: Drive back to Cairo in your air-conditioned bus.